-Vaihinger's considerations are focused exclusively on scientific heuristic.
-He knows just of "fictions" which occur as only temporary aids for thinking.
-In introducing these fictions thought acts against its own nature.
-And finally, their contradictory character (if we are dealing with "genuine fictions") can be rendered harmless only by a skillful compensation for the contradictions.
+Vaihinger's considerations are focused exclusively on scientific heuristics.
+He considers only the "fictions" that occur as mere temporary aids for thinking.
+In introducing these fictions, thought does itself violence and their contradictory character (if we are dealing with "genuine fictions") can be rendered harmless only by a skillful adjustment for the contradictions.

 Ideas in our sense are a permanent possession of the mind.
 They are distinguished forms of systematic extrapolation and of idealizing approximation to what is real.
-They are also by no means arbitrary nor forced upon thought; on the contrary, they constitute a world in which our thinking feels at home and from which the human mind, absorbed in this world, gains satisfaction and joy.
+They are also by no means arbitrary nor yet forced upon thought; on the contrary, they constitute a world in which our thinking feels at home and from which the human mind, absorbed in this world, gains satisfaction and joy.